RadekBucki/OpinionCollectorArchitecture/WholeApplicationFlowDiagrams.md

         Add opinion
     endnote

-    actor       "Logged in User" as User
+    actor       "Logged in user" as User
     participant ":UserPanel"             as UserFE
     participant ":BackendCommunication"  as BeComm
     participant ":OpinionLogic"          as Opinion